Public Order Act (Northern Ireland) 1951

-The Public Order Act (Northern Ireland) 1951 (1951 c.
-19) was an Act of the Parliament of Northern Ireland.
-The Act concerned meetings and 'non traditional' parades, although a 1970 amendment considerably broadened the Act's scope to include paramilitary groups and weaponry.
+The Public Order Act (Northern Ireland) 1951 (c.
+19 (N.I.)) was an act of the Parliament of Northern Ireland.
+The act concerned meetings and 'non traditional' parades, although a 1970 amendment considerably broadened the act's scope to include paramilitary groups and weaponry.

 Provisions

-The first section of the Act required any person or persons organising a public procession to give 48 hours' notice to a senior officer of the Royal Ulster Constabulary (RUC).
+The first section of the act required any person or persons organising a public procession to give 48 hours' notice to a senior officer of the Royal Ulster Constabulary (RUC).
 The only exceptions were funeral processions and 'public processions which are customarily held along a particular route'.
-Failing to give notice was an offence against the Act.
+Failing to give notice was an offence against the act.
 Any senior RUC officer who decided that the procession might lead to a breach of the peace or serious public disorder could order the route to be changed.

 A Minister of Home Affairs who felt that rerouting would not be sufficient to prevent serious disorder could make an order banning any or all parades in that area.

-The Act also made it an offence to say or do anything insulting, threatening or abusive at a public meeting or procession; to display anything which would be likely to cause a breach of the peace; or to act in a disorderly manner during a lawful public meetings for the purpose of preventing the purpose of the meeting.
-Anyone convicted of an offence under the Act could be fined up to £500 or be imprisoned for up to two years, depending on which section the offence was under and the nature of the offence.
+The act also made it an offence to say or do anything insulting, threatening or abusive at a public meeting or procession; to display anything which would be likely to cause a breach of the peace; or to act in a disorderly manner during a lawful public meetings for the purpose of preventing the purpose of the meeting.
+Anyone convicted of an offence under the act could be fined up to £500 or be imprisoned for up to two years, depending on which section the offence was under and the nature of the offence.

 Amendment

-The Act was amended in 1970 in response to the beginning of the Troubles.
+The act was amended by the Public Order (Amendment) Act (Northern Ireland) 1970 (c.
+4 (N.I.)) in response to the beginning of the Troubles.
 The amendment made it an offence to knowingly take part in an illegal procession or meeting; increased the notice required to 72 hours; made it an offence to attempt to prevent, hinder or annoy a legal procession and made it an offence to sit, kneel or lie in a public place to hinder any lawful activity.
 When considering whether to reroute a parade, the RUC were required to have regard to 'the desirability of not interfering with a public procession customarily held along a particular route'.

-Maximum fines and prison terms for lesser offences under the Act were increased.
+Maximum fines and prison terms for lesser offences under the act were increased.
 The amendment also banned the wearing of uniforms signifying membership of any political organisation or support for a political aim except at the discretion of the Minister of Home Affairs, specifically banned the formation of paramilitary associations and banned the carrying of offensive weapons in public places.

 Repeal

-The Act was repealed by the Public Order (Northern Ireland) Order 1987, an order in council made by the British government during the period of direct rule.
-The new legislation removed the 'traditional processions' exemption and required all parade organisers to give seven days notice to the RUC.
+The act was repealed by the Public Order (Northern Ireland) Order 1981 (SI 1981/609), an order in council made by the British government during the period of direct rule.
+The Public Order (Northern Ireland) Order 1987 (SI 1987/463) removed the 'traditional processions' exemption and required all parade organisers to give seven days notice to the RUC.